parmita52/machine-learning-spark-ex/README.md

 # Where to go from here?
  - Read about more ML topics, like all the ones on that cheat sheet
- - Saw some words you didn’t recognize (clustering, association, ROC, regression etc…) Google them!
+ - Saw some words you didn’t recognize ([clustering](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68), [association](https://en.wikipedia.org/wiki/Association_rule_learning), [ROC](https://www.dataschool.io/roc-curves-and-auc-explained/), [regression](https://www.quora.com/What-is-regression-in-machine-learning) etc…) Google them!
 Learn some more!
-TODO
- - Improve this existing model by tuning the hyperparameters (change the depth of this tree)
+ - Improve this existing model by tuning the hyperparameters (ex. change the depth of this tree)
  - Test this out on a much larger, more legit dataset
+ - Use a completely different model and see if it does better or worse. (go ahead and try that Neural Net or maybe Logistic Regression or a Random Forest!)
- - Check out all the other Transformers and Estimators Spark provides TODO
+ - Check out all the [other Transformers and Estimators](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html#) Spark provides

 # Bonus!
 Tip for multiple StringIndexers
 Here we had exactly 1 categorical variable which we needed to assign an index to (Color).
 But imagine you had like fifty, or a hundred.
 It seems pretty bad to create an indexer for each and every single one of them like this: